-SOLAR PHILIPPINES NUEVA ECIJA CORPORATION

-(A corporation duly organized under the laws of the Republic of the Philippines) 20th Floor, Philamlife Tower, 8767 Paseo de Roxas, Makati City, Philippines 1226 Telephone Number: (+632) 8817-2585

-Email Address: investorrelations@solarnuevaecija.ph www.solarnuevaecija.ph
+SOLAR PHILIPPINES NUEVA ECIJA CORPORATION (A corporation duly organized under the laws of the Republic of the Philippines) 20th Floor, Philamlife Tower, 8767 Paseo de Roxas, Makati City, Philippines 1226 Telephone Number: (+632) 8817-2585 Email Address: investorrelations@solarnuevaecija.ph www.solarnuevaecija.ph

-This Prospectus relates to the initial public offering ("IPO") on a primary basis of Solar Philippines Nueva Ecija Corporation ("SPNEC," the "Company," or the "Issuer"), of [Two Billion Seven Hundred Million (2,700,000,000)] Common Shares (the "Offer Shares") with a par value of Ten Centavos (\$\mathbb{P}\$0.10) per share.
+This Prospectus relates to the initial public offering ("IPO") on a primary basis of Solar Philippines Nueva Ecija Corporation ("SPNEC," the "Company," or the "Issuer"), of [Two Billion Seven Hundred Million (2,700,000,000)] Common Shares (the "Offer Shares") with a par value of Ten Centavos (P0.10) per share.

 An application is made for the listing of the Offer Shares, together with the rest of the shares of the Company, on the Main Board of The Philippine Stock Exchange, Inc. ("PSE").
+AS OF THE DATE OF THIS PROSPECTUS, SPNEC HAS NO OPERATING HISTORY AND TRACK RECORD.
+AS A COMPANY IN THE RENEWABLE ENERGY BUSINESS, SPNEC IS APPLYING TO LIST ON THE MAIN BOARD OF THE PSE UNDER THE SUPPLEMENTAL LISTING AND DISCLOSURE REQUIREMENTS FOR PETROLEUM AND RENEWABLE ENERGY COMPANIES OF THE PSE CONSOLIDATED LISTING AND DISCLOSURE RULES, WHICH PROVIDES EXEMPTION FROM THE TRACK RECORD AND OPERATING HISTORY REQUIREMENTS OF THE PSE.
 The Offer Shares will be listed and traded on the Main Board of the PSE under the trading symbol "SPNEC".

-The Offer Shares will be offered at an offer price range of [Fifty Centavos (\$\frac{P}0.50)\$] to [One Peso (\$\frac{P}1.00)\$] per share (the "Offer Price Range") or an aggregate Offer Price of up to [Two Billion Seven Hundred Million Pesos (\$\frac{P}2,700,000,000.00)\$] (the "Offer" or the "Offering").
-The Offer Price will be determined by the Company in consultation with Abacus Capital & Investment Corporation ("Abacus Capital"), the Issue Manager and Lead Underwriter.
-See "Determination of Offer Price" on page [70] of this Prospectus.
-The Offer Shares will represent up to [33.23%] of the issued and outstanding Common Shares of the Company after the Offer.
+The Offer Shares will be offered at a maximum offer price of [One Peso (₱1.00)] per share (the "Offer Price") or an aggregate Offer Price of [up to Two Billion Seven Hundred Million Pesos (₱2,700,000,000.00)] (the "Offer" or the "Offering").
+The Offer Price will be determined by the Company in consultation with Abacus Capital and Investment Corporation ("Abacus Capital"), the Issue Manager and Lead Underwriter.
+See "Determination of Offer Price" on page [69] of this Prospectus.
+The Offer Shares will represent [up to 33.23%] of the issued and outstanding Common Shares of the Company after the Offer.
 No secondary shares shall form part of the Offer.

-The Offer Shares will be issued out of the existing unissued authorized capital stock ("ACS") of the Company of One Billion Pesos (₱1,000,000,000.00) divided into Ten Billion (10,000,000,000) Common Shares with a par value of Ten Centavos (₱0.10) per share.
+The Offer Shares will be issued out of the existing unissued authorized capital stock ("ACS") of the Company of One Billion Pesos (P1,000,000,000,000) divided into Ten Billion (10,000,000,000) Common Shares with a par value of Ten Centavos (P0.10) per share.
 At present, there are [Five Billion Four Hundred Twenty-Four Million Three Hundred Fifty Thousand Five (5,424,350,005)] Common Shares that are fully paid, subscribed, issued, and outstanding.
-Immediately after the completion of the Offer, the fully paid, subscribed, issued, and outstanding Common Shares of the Company shall be up to [Eight Billion One Hundred Twenty-Four Million Three Hundred Fifty Thousand Five (8,124,350,005)] Common Shares.
-Upon listing, the market capitalization of the Company will be [Four Billion Sixty-Two Million One Hundred Seventy-Five Thousand Two Pesos and Fifty Centavos (₱4,062,175,002.50) to Eight Billion One Hundred Twenty-Four Million Three Hundred Fifty Thousand Five Pesos (₱8,124,350,005.00)].
+Immediately after the completion of the Offer, the fully paid, subscribed, issued, and outstanding Common Shares of the Company shall be [up to Eight Billion One Hundred Twenty-Four Million Three Hundred Fifty Thousand Five (8,124,350,005)] Common Shares.
+Upon listing, the market capitalization of the Company will be [up to Eight Billion One Hundred Twenty-Four Million Three Hundred Fifty Thousand Five (8,124,350,005)] Common Shares.
+Upon listing, the market capitalization of the Company will be [up to Eight Billion One Hundred Twenty-Four Million Three Hundred Fifty Thousand Five (8,124,350,005)] Common Shares.
+Upon listing, the market capitalization of the Company will be [up to Eight Billion One Hundred Twenty-Four Million Three Hundred Fifty Thousand Five (8,124,350,005)].